Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region-with-vWAN/Dual-Region-with-vWAN.md

 This section will focus on only the AVS Cloud Region 1 and AVS Cloud Region 2.
 Each AVS private cloud will have an ExpressRoute connection to its local region (brown lines) and an ExpressRoute connection to the cross-regional hub (pink lines).

+Each AVS Cloud Region connects back to on-premise via Global Reach.
+AVS Cloud Region 1 Global Reach connection is shown in orange as "Global Reach (A)".
+AVS Cloud Region 2 Global Reach connection is shown in green as "Global Reach (B)".
+Both AVS private clouds are connected directly to each other via Global Reach shown in purple as Global Reach (C).
+Keep in mind that Global Reach traffic will never transit any hub firewalls.
+See traffic flow section below for more information.

 The diagram also depicts how all routes in each AVS Cloud region will learn routes from both the local and cross-regional hub.
 All blue routes are from Region 1, and all red routes are from Region 2.

 ![image](https://github.com/jasonamedina/Enterprise-Scale-for-AVS/assets/97964083/43d9ac83-d982-4cd1-8760-ff32b5dd6f76)

+**Traffic Flow**
 | From |   To |  Hub 1 VNets | On-Premise | Hub 2 VNets | Cross-Regional AVS Private Cloud|
 | -------------- | -------- | ---------- | ---| ---| ---|
 | AVS Cloud Region 1    | &#8594;| Hub1Fw>Vnet1|  GlobalReach(A)>OnPremise   | Hub2Fw>Vnet2 | Global Reach(C)>AVS Cloud Region 2|